demisto/content/Packs/MicrosoftCloudAppSecurity/Integrations/MicrosoftDefenderEventCollector/README.md

 Microsoft Defender for Cloud Apps Event Collector integration.

-<~XSIAM>
-This is the default integration for this content pack when configured by the Data Onboarder.
+This is the default integration for this content pack when configured by the Data Onboarder in XSIAM.
-</~XSIAM>

 ## Configure Microsoft Defender for Cloud Apps Event Collector on Cortex XSOAR